-Temporary Plumbing Repair Solution: Stop using your sink and try to clear the obstruction with a sink plunger.
-If necessary, turn off the water supply valves below your sink.
-Probable Cause: You may have a blocked drain.
-Permanent Solution: Contact us to fix your sink or lavatory using the proper tools and equipment.
+If this is the problem, you probably have a clogged drain.
+For a temporary plumbing solution, stop using your sink and attempt to clear the clog with a sink plunger.
+If needed, turn off the water supply valves below your sink.
+If that doesn’t work, contact us at Hero Home Services to unclog your sink using professional tools and equipment.

-Common toilet leaks are often caused by a deteriorated or defected flush valve (flapper) or "tank" ball at the bottom of the toilet tank.
-If the flapper or ball valve does not seat properly and form a water-tight seal, water will leak around it into the toilet bowl.
-Often, this leak will occur without being heard.
-Here is an easy way to check for flush valve leaks and in just minutes, you can find out if a toilet is wasting thousands of gallons due to an undiscovered water leak.
-Remove the tank lid, then flush.
-After the flapper/tank ball drops and the tank refills, add several drops of dark food coloring) or a Fluidmaster leak detector tablet.
-Wait at least 20 minutes.
-If any trace of color appears in the toilet bowl, there is a leak.
+Common toilet leaks are often caused by a deteriorated or defective flush valve or tank ball at the bottom of the toilet tank.
+If either of these elements don’t seat properly to form a water-tight seal, water will leak down into the toilet bowl.
+Any easy way to check for a toilet leak and save thousands of gallons of water, remove the tank lid, and flush.
+As the tank refills, add a few drops of food coloring and wait at least 20 minutes.
+If you find any traces of color in the toilet bowl, you have a leak.

-The second most-common type of leak is caused by improperly adjusted or broken fill valve.
-If the float is set too high or the shut-off valve fails to close completely, water will continue to enter the tank and flow into the overflow tube.
-This type of leak can be seen simply by taking the tank top off and observing if water is flowing into the overflow tube.
+Another common leak is caused by a broken or improperly adjusted fill valve.
+If the floater is set too high or if the shut-off valve doesn’t close completely, water will continue to leak into the overflow tube.
+This can be detected by taking the tank lid off and seeing if the water is high and flowing into the overflow tube.